The Virgin Mary Altar (Marienaltar) by Tilman Riemenschneider in the Herrgottskirche in Creglingen is a popular stop on the Romantic Road in Germany.

 Right Altar — John the Evangelist and St Lucia

-The main high alter (Hochaltar) in the choir is a late 15th-century work by unknown artists — some would like to think of it as by Veit Stoß or his followers.
+The main high altar (Hochaltar) in the choir is a late 15th-century work by unknown artists — some would like to think of it as by Veit Stoß or his followers.

-On the predella are three carved figures.
-From left: St Christopher carrying Christ, St Anna embracing Mary and a very large baby Jesus, and St Andreas.
+The three carved figures on the predella are from left: St Christopher carrying Christ, St Anna embracing Mary and a very large baby Jesus, and St Andreas.

 Left Altar — John the Baptist and St Leonard